BrendelGroup/BWASP/HOWTO.md

 comparing between samples/conditions (_e.g._, Queen versus Worker samples).

 BWASP provides an additional makefile to merge replicates and provide cumulative statistics over all replicates.
 The _xmkdirstr_ script in our example already set this up for us in the _Queen_ directory.
 We only need to fill in the label (Pcan-queen) and run (from directory _Queen_):

 ```bash
 $BWASP_EXEC make
 ```

-Optionally followed by _cleanup_ and _finishup_ targets here as well:
+optionally followed by _cleanup_ and _finishup_ targets here as well:

 ```bash
 $BWASP_EXEC make cleanup